uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 - [HasEnoughToCure: group, count, search](https://github.com/uozuAho/pandemic_ddd/commit/6055aedbbcdc365bef31d583dc4e690401548ac3)

 The last change alone gave a 40% speedup in benchmarks, but only about 10% during profiling runs.
-Running `RunSamples` for longer doesn't affect the average game time.
+Running `RunSamples` for longer didn't affect the average game time.
 There must be something different about how the benchmark app is coded/built/run that produces a bigger improvement than the 'samples' run.
-I'll leave figuring this out to later.
-For now, here's how to reproduce the
+I couldn't figure it out :(.
+For now, here's how to reproduce the difference:
-difference:

 ```sh
 git checkout 08a63cd